DiegoGarciaCarrasco/BankTransactions-App/README.md

 The following functionality is achieved:

-- [x] User can add a new transaction.
+- [x] User can add a new bank transaction.
-- [x] User can edit a transaction.
+- [x] User can edit a bank transaction.
-- [x] User can remove a transaction.
+- [x] User can remove a bank transaction.

 ---